Staff & Board

 Nadia Azizi

-As the Outreach and Events Coordinator at HHLT, Nadia plays a crucial role in connecting people with the outdoors and creating access for all.
-Her passion for fostering community engagement and environmental stewardship shines through in her work to develop and manage volunteer programs, coordinate outreach events, and support the organization’s executive functions.
+As the Communications and Events Manager at HHLT, Nadia plays a crucial role in connecting people with the outdoors and creating access for all.
+Her passion for fostering community engagement and environmental stewardship shines through in her work to develop and manage communications, coordinate outreach events and volunteers programs, and support the organization’s executive functions.

 Robert Delap